Old-Green-Man/strict_orthologs/README.md

 groups if it has a single spurious reciprocal best hit.
 I've seen this happen with misannotated genes where two closely related genomes were assembled together.
-This could happen with legitimate sequences also, but should be relatively rare, but highly dependent on the genomes under consideration and their phylogenetic distribution.
+This could happen with legitimate sequences also, but should be relatively rare and highly dependent on the genomes under consideration and their phylogenetic distribution.
 The goal here is to have reliable clusters for doing phylogenetic analyses, even if some clusters may be split etc (higher specificity; lower sensitivity).